ccao-data/data-architecture/dbt/models/iasworld/docs.md

 ### Nuance

-- This table currently feeds all mailing address columns but mailing addresses have not been regularly updated since 2017.
+- Mailing addresses and owner names have not been regularly updated since 2017.

 **Primary Key**: `jur`, `taxyr`, `parid`
 {% enddocs %}